 Primary Election Results

-Ballot Progress
+Ballot Reconciliation

 Municipal Election Dates to be Aware of